 Mendelssohn crushed in the UAE Derby.
 Magnum Moon looked great winning the Arkansas Derby while Audible proved he could rate when he easily handled his opponents in the Florida Derby.

-Online Racebook Tips For Bookies
+Kentucky Derby Racebook Tips For Bookies

 What does that mean to agents looking to prepare for the Kentucky Derby?
 First, it means that agents must set max betting limits on all derby contenders offering less than double-digit odds.